tardate/LittleArduinoProjects/Electronics101/CD4060/MusicLightKit/README.md

 from the one included in [Julian Ilett's build](https://www.youtube.com/watch?v=AJFLz_hQsjo), and doesn't suffer from the same problem of needing an extra base resistor for the transistor output.

-However the piezzo speaker included in the kit sounds terrible; it works much better with a speaker.
+However the piezo speaker included in the kit sounds terrible; it works much better with a speaker.
 But since there is no room on the board for a speaker, I decided not to build the music circuit in this kit.

 Instead I've tested the H823 chip in a separate project -